geraldoWilliam/dsa-message-classifier/README.md

 - Frequency distribution of words
 ```
 cd exploratory
-python preprocessor.py // generate cleaned data to be processed
 python statistics.py
 ```
 The output (visualization and statistics) are available in `exploratory/output`